vorburger/LearningLinux/docs/pxe.md

 It doesn't work over WiFi.
 (Although iPXE appears to have some WiFi support, untested; but perhaps putting iPXE on disk and booting that from a regular disk bootloader to let it do PXE boot over WiFi could work?)

+## libvirt

+Note that e.g. on a Fedora with KVM + libvirt, there is a `/var/lib/libvirt/dnsmasq/default.conf` which is the DHCP server for `interface=virbr0` which gives VMs IPs from `192.168.122.2` onwards.

 ## ToDo

 1. Play with VMs instead of metal: Add required config to the `dnsmasq` that QEMU is already running for DHCP,